How to Build a Home Recording Studio Setup with under $600 (for beginners)!

 With the addition of a sound card, also known as an audio interface, you can connect your studio microphone and record live instruments, vocals, or anything else you are inspired to add to your songs.

 When you purchase an audio interface or MIDI keyboard controller, there are many possibilities that it will include a PRO daw software, such as Ableton Live Lite, Cubase or Pro Tools.

 If we avoid the expensive but premium DAW’s such as Ableton Live, Cubase, and Pro Tools, there are still some excellent, cheap, or even free software to start music production.

 Musicians who use it: Hardwell, Avicii, Armin Van Buuren, Carl Cox, Above&Beyond, Adele, Kygo, Hot Since 82

 Logic Pro is a MAC running digital audio workstation.
-It is a complete platform that you can record/edit/mix and get from the first idea to final mastering of the track.
-It is no mistake that the biggest names of the music industry use this software to produce their songs.
+It is a complete platform that you can record/edit/mix and get from the first idea to the final mastering of the track.
+It is no mistake that the most prominent names of the music industry use this software to produce their songs.

 - Image-Line FL studio (check price on Amazon.com)